 Unusual Options Activity Insight: Johnson & Johnson

-Johnson & Johnson (NYSE:JNJ) shares experienced unusual options activity on Thursday.
-The stock price moved up to $163.99 following the option alert.
+Shares of Johnson & Johnson (NYSE:JNJ) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $163.99.

 - Sentiment: BULLISH